-As I have already noted about four months ago, the Swiss watchmaking brand intends to revitalize its old Imperiale model range.
-To make the watch more appealing to general public that doesn’t give about the beauty of mechanical calibers, they will also introduce the Chopard Imperiale Two Tone model, a version powered by a cheaper quartz movement.
+As I have already noted about four months ago, Chopard intends to revitalize its old Imperiale model range.
+To make the product even more appealing to the general public that doesn’t give much about the beauty of mechanical calibers, they will also introduce the Imperiale Two Tone model, a version powered by a cheaper quartz movement.

 As the rest of the range, the Imperiale Two-Tone features a two-part dial.
-Its center is made of signature chased mother-of-pearl that is made to look like quilt pattern, and the rim is done in silvered steel.
+Its center is made of signature chased mother-of-pearl that is made to look like a quilt pattern, and the rim is done in silvered steel.

 Together with applied gilt hour markers, bold Roman numerals, and huge dagger-shaped hour and minute hands (all of those details done in rose gold), the watch leaves a kind of ambiguous impression.

 According to the Swiss company, the watch will be delivered in a choice of two cases 36 and 40 millimeters in diameter.
 Both will be presented on two-tone rose gold and steel bracelets and will feature the same shaped setting crowns adorned with amethyst cabochons.
 The crown, by the way, too, features surprisingly good ergonomics: as tiny as it is, it’s shaped to make it easy to operate: it is easy to pull when pulling is needed, and is easy to turn when you finally have to adjust its readings.